ukmadlz/6degrees-of-kevin-bacon/README.md

 5. Open the `manifest.yml` file and change the `host` value to something unique.

-  The host you choose will determinate the subdomain of your application's URL.
+The host you choose will determine the subdomain of your application's URL.

 6. Connect to Bluemix in the command line tool and log in.